Learning in Repeated Multi-Unit Pay-As-Bid Auctions: Introduction

 \textbf{PAB Mechanism.} There are several multi-unit auction formats that are commonly used in practice; e.g., uniform price \citep{TreasuryUnifOrDisc2000, LastAcceptedBid2020, ImprovedRevenuePPASPA2021, Kira2019}, PAB \citep{Homogeneous2020, FPACollusion2000, LargeMultiUnit2018}, Vickrey-Clarke-Groves (VCG) \citep{MechanismsMultiUnit2007, LonelyVickrey2006}, ascending price \citep{AscendingCramton1998, EfficientAscending2004}.
 The literature is divided as to which auction is appropriate for various settings.
 For example, while the PAB mechanism has desirable revenue and welfare guarantees compared to the uniform price auction \citep{Homogeneous2020}, the empirical revenue of the two auctions is often comparable \citep{Turkish2010}, and some argue that guess-the-clearing-price and other strategic behavior \citep{GermaryReserve2021} along with collusion \citep{WholesaleElectricityMarkets2008} can further damage its performance.
 Furthermore, there are ethical and fairness concerns regarding PAB auctions, as their discriminatory nature implies that agents pay unequally for the same unit.
 Despite this criticism, and other arguments for (and against) other auction formats \citep{CombinatorialAuctionDesign2003, CombinatorialAuctions2004, InefficiencyStandard2013, DemandReduction2014, Trilemma2020}, we focus on the PAB mechanism due to the simplicity and transparency of its payment rule, as well as, its widespread use.

-The economics literature has only recently addressed several of the questions regarding the equilibria, bidding dynamics, efficiency, and other key properties of multi-unit PAB mechanisms in the static or Bayesian setting.
+Regarding the equilibria, bidding dynamics, efficiency, and other key properties of multi-unit PAB mechanisms, there are some partial results in the economics literature.
 For example, the Bayesian optimal bidding strategy is known for the case of 2-unit demand and supply multi-unit auctions \citep{OptimalBidding1995}, for when valuations follow a class of parametric distributions \citep{Homogeneous2020}, or when the bidders have symmetric valuations \citep{DemandReduction2014}.
 The PAB mechanism is also known to be smooth \citep{syrgkanis2012composable}, which yields a number of desirable guarantees on the price of anarchy of the auction \citep{roughgarden2015smooth}, even with the presence of an aftermarket \citep{babaioff2022aftermarkets}.
 An additional attractive property of the PAB mechanism is complete transparency of payments, as given one's allocation, an agent knows precisely how much they will pay.
 This is in stark contrast to the uniform price auction, where shill bids can inflate payments by artificially increasing demand \citep{Trilemma2020}.

+{In this work, we contribute to this line of research by demonstrating that while in PNEs the winning bids are uniform (up to a discretization factor), this is not necessarily the case under CCEs and CEs.
+While our work is not the first to show optimality of uniform bidding or characterize an approximately uniform bidding PNE in PAB \citep{inefficiency2013}, to our knowledge, it is the first that does so with the constraint of no marginal overbidding---bidder's cannot submit bids for units larger than their marginal value for that unit.}